oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose.md

 # Create Containers using docker compose

-Below steps provide an example to docker compose to create the docker network and to create the containers for a Sharded Database on a single Oracle Linux 7 host.
+Below steps provide an example to use "docker-compose" to create the docker network and to create the containers for a Sharded Database Deployment on a single Oracle Linux 7 host using Docker Containers.

 **IMPORTANT:** This example uses 21c RDBMS and 21c GSM Docker Images.